ICT-Infer/timelog/README.md

 * User account name and password hash
 * Category names and descriptions, as well as category hierarchy
-* Entry begin and end dates, times and time zones; entry descriptions
+* Entry begin and end dates, times and time zones;
+  entry descriptions and ownership

 Note that the names of the fields themselves may change and the data representation may change.
 Anything else